Recommended Timing of Study Abroad

 The study abroad application process can be very competitive, especially for programs with limited spaces and for programs in typically popular countries.
-The benefits of study abroad, such as understanding of new cultures, academic systems, and even oneself, will only be realized by students who make significant effort to observe, learn, and adapt.
-Ideal candidates will demonstrate flexibility and a willingness to "go beyond tourism" toward true participation in the host culture.
+The benefits of study abroad are most likely to be realized by students who make significant effort to observe, adapt, and learn from differences.
+Ideal candidates will demonstrate flexibility and preparedness for serving as ambassadors of Bentley.
 Success factors include:

 With this in mind, study abroad applications are evaluated according to the following methodology:

 We review each student’s individual application components to determine eligibility to study abroad.
 We ensure that any program-specific requirements are met (for example, some programs mandate a specific GPA or level of language ability).
 This step in the review is informed by application essays, GPA, faculty reference, judicial history review; and academic integrity review.
 Students must be in good standing to be eligible to study abroad.

 Once all qualified applicants are identified we must then determine if there are enough available spaces in the preferred program and semester.
 We identify the programs where we do not have sufficient spaces to accommodate all qualified applicants.
 These are typically fall semester programs in popular countries such as Australia, Italy, Spain, UK, for which we typically receive large numbers of applications.